 “This works much safer for us because the margin of error is smaller.”

-Since the beginning of the collaboration with Centix, there have been more and more handy things that the key users have discovered in Centix.
-Tom explains, “An eye-opener, for example, was working with object types.
-By subsequently placing product-related documentation under these object types, we can easily ensure that the same documentation can always be found under the same brand and type of object.
-This is then easily accessible.
-It also helps us to easily record the odometer reading of “objects with meter readings” when vehicles arrive.
-Furthermore, linking object locations is also a godsend.
-During incidents or exercises, it may happen that several vehicles are involved/present at one location.
-There is a chance that materials will be exchanged between vehicles.
-By assigning a location in Centix for each object, we can see where the material belongs.”
+Since the start of our collaboration with Centix, the key users have continually discovered useful features within the system.
+Tom explains, “One real eye-opener was working with object types.
+By organising product-related documentation under these object types, we ensure that the same documentation can always be found under the corresponding brand and type of object.
+This makes it easily accessible.
+It also helps us accurately record the odometer readings of ‘objects with meter readings’ when vehicles return.
+Furthermore, linking object locations has been a godsend.
+During incidents or exercises, multiple vehicles may be present at the same location, and materials can sometimes be exchanged between vehicles.
+By assigning each object a location in Centix, we can clearly see where the materials belong.”

 Future

-“As a fire department, we too continue to innovate,” says Tom.
+“As a fire brigade, we too continue to innovate,” says Tom.
 “For example, we are currently working on making our fleet more sustainable by switching to electric vehicles.
-Charging stations have been installed at a number of our barracks and the first fifteen electric vehicles are on order.”
-Furthermore, the digitization of operations, including with Centix, is an ongoing process according to the Maintenance & Engineering Coordinator.
-“IT is becoming more and more indispensable.
-This both in fighting incidents and in managing our equipment.
-It is becoming more and more important.
-Thinking about all the software that is integrated in our materials to the software we need to maintain the materials.
-In addition, more and more data is being generated, which we will be able to use more and more in the future.
-By analyzing it, we will be able to match our management even better to usage.
-One wish is still to be able to monitor this on a dashboard.”
+Charging stations have been installed at several of our stations, and the first fifteen electric vehicles are on order.”
+Furthermore, the digitisation of operations, including through Centix, is an ongoing process, according to the Maintenance & Engineering Coordinator.
+“IT is becoming increasingly indispensable, both in fighting incidents and managing our equipment.
+It plays an ever more important role, from the software integrated into our equipment to the systems we use to maintain it.
+Additionally, we are generating more and more data, which we will be able to use increasingly in the future.
+By analysing this data, we can better tailor our management to actual usage.
+One of our ongoing wishes is to be able to monitor all this via a dashboard.”

 Freedom to expand